Edwina Williams has come full circle.

 Her career plans: become a full-time professor at MiraCosta College upon earning her Ph.D.

 “I never thought I would ever be in a college class, let alone teach one,” said Williams.
 “I know it’s cliché to hear people say that dreams do come true, but they really do, and I’m living happily ever after.”

-When Edwina Williams found out she was pregnant with her first child, she had no choice but to drop out of high school.
-Not wanting to become just another statistic, Edwina enrolled in the High School Diploma Program (AHSDP) at the MiraCosta College Community Learning Center.
-“I felt incomplete,” she shared, “I felt I was missing out on a life better than the one I was experiencing.”
+Williams was born and raised in Oceanside and was attending El Camino High School when she became pregnant and dropped out.
+Not wanting to become another statistic, Williams enrolled in the High School Diploma Program at the MiraCosta College Community Learning Center.
+“I felt incomplete,” she said.
+“I felt I was missing out on a life better than the one I was experiencing.”

 She earned her diploma two years later, but her work had just begun.
 With the help of an Adult High School Diploma Program Graduate Scholarship, she enrolled at MiraCosta College’s Oceanside Campus en route to earning an associate degree in psychology.
 Her dedication drew a growing legion of supporters and landed her on the President’s List.
 She also earned multiple scholarships along the way, including a MiraCosta College Foundation Need-Based Scholarship, a MiraCosta College Foundation Scholarship, the Grandison M. Phelps Jr. Memorial Scholarship, an EOPS Recognition Award, the North County African-American Women’s Association Scholarship, and the Louise A. Broderick San Diego County Scholarship.